 Why Might My Delayed Financing Fall Through?

 There are a lot of requirements and, as you can imagine, sometimes things don’t work out perfectly and your financing ends up falling through.
-There are two main reasons delayed financing loans fail to close:
+There are two main reasons why delayed financing loans fail to close.

-- Documentation issues: There are a lot of documentation requirements for delayed financing.
-If you don’t have everything you need, you’ll need to wait at least 6 months from the date you purchased the property to complete a typical cash-out refinance.
+There are a lot of documentation requirements for delayed financing.
+If you don’t have everything you need, you’ll have to wait at least 6 months from the date you purchased the property to complete a typical cash-out refinance.

-- Appraisal issues: The house is appraised when you buy it.
-When you’re starting your delayed financing loan, it will have to be appraised again.
+You may or may not have had the house appraised when you bought it, but a lender will require a home appraisal before your mortgage can be approved.
 If the house appraises for lower than the price you paid for it, you’ll have to figure out a different financing option or absorb the difference.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.